Amrita Rao: Career fluctuations and setback (2007–2016)

 Rao had two major releases in 2008: drama My Name Is Anthony Gonsalves opposite newcomer Nikhil Dwivedi, and Shyam Benegal's comedy film Welcome to Sajjanpur.
 My Name Is Anthony Gonsalves received overwhelmingly negative reviews and performed poorly at the box office.
 Rao's performance as an orphan who lives a middle-class lifestyle was praised by a few critics; OneIndia Entertainment noted, "Amrita Rao looks gorgeous, but her role isn't substantial enough."
 In Welcome to Sajjanpur, Rao played the role of Kamala, a woman who is desperate for communication from her husband Bansiram (Kunal Kapoor), a laborer at a dockyard in Mumbai.
 Successful in creating an impact at the box office, the film obtained positive reviews from critics and earned ₹20 million, making it the second-highest-grossing film in Rao's career.
 Hindustan Times noted, "Amrita Rao is sweetness personified."
-She received the first Stardust Best Actress Award for her performance.
+She received the Stardust Award for Best Actress for her performance in the film.
 In the same year, Rao made a guest appearance as Nirja Rathore in the courtroom drama Shaurya.

 Rao made her debut as a Judge with the 2009 television show Perfect Bride.
 She Judged the show alongside Shekhar Suman and Malaika Arora.
 She next starred with Harman Baweja in the 2009 film Victory.
 The film faced competition from other films such as Raaz 2 and Dev.D and failed to do well.
 With a huge budget, it only managed to gross ₹1 crore and was declared a disaster by Boxoffice-India.
 That same year, Rao took on the lead role in Neeraj Vora's comedy-drama Short Kut: The Con is On opposite Akshaye Khanna, produced by Anil Kapoor.
 The film stars Rao as Mansi, the girlfriend of Akshaye's character.
-Critical response towards the film and Rao's performance received negative reviews: Indian Expresss Shubhra Gupta noted: "Everything is loud and plastic, and the actors all chant their lines at the top of their voices."
+Critical response towards the film and Rao's performance received negative reviews: The Indian Expresss Shubhra Gupta noted: "Everything is loud and plastic, and the actors all chant their lines at the top of their voices."
 Gaurav Malini of The Times of India stated, "Amrita Rao tries too hard to look hot but lacks oomph in every possible angle".
 Though having grossed its budget back, it was considered a financial disappointment.

 Rao's only film of 2011 was Love U...Mr.
 Kalakaar! and her second collaboration with Rajshri Productions.
 The movie generated mostly negative reviews and emerged as a commercial failure.
 Though, her performance as the daughter of a businessman was praised by the critics.
 Nikhat Kazmi of The Times of India wrote, "Amrita Rao at best, but the film is so predictable and so long, it loses impact".
 In later years, Rao made special appearances in comedy-drama Heyy Babyy (2007), romantic-comedy Life Partner (2007), and science fiction romance Jaane Kahan Se Aayi Hai (2010).